ashtonleee/harness/README.md

 ## The agent

 ~400 lines of Python.
 Calls the LLM with tools (shell, file read/write/edit, web search, browser, fetch).
 Manages its own context with 2-stage compaction.
 Persists reasoning and conversation state across restarts.
-The system prompt tells the agent its objective and environment but does not prescribe any strategy — the agent discovers what works.
+The system prompt tells the agent its objective and environment but, importantly, does not prescribe any strategy.

 The agent can call `request_restart` to apply self-edits.
 The supervisor syntax-checks the new code, commits it to git, and restarts the process.
 If the edit crashes within 30 seconds, the supervisor reverts to the previous commit automatically.

 ## Results

-One run, March 24–31 2026.
-Seed budget: $1 on `minimax-m2.7`, later topped up to ~$4 total.
+15 runs, March 22–31 2026.
+Seed budget: $1 on `minimax-m2.7`, later topped up to ~$25 total.

 ### By the numbers